Terms and Conditions

 - in connection with any unlawful, illegal, fraudulent or harmful purpose or activity.

-Subject to Clause [5.1], all Intellectual Property Rights in the Customer Materials will remain, as between the parties, the property of the Customer.
+6.2.
+Subject to Clauses 6.1 and 6.7, all Intellectual Property Rights in the Customer Materials will remain, as between the parties, the property of the Customer.

-The Customer warrants and represents to the Provider that the Customer Materials, and their use by the Provider in accordance with the terms of the Agreement, will be in accordance with the Acceptable Use Policy set out in Schedule and will not:
+6.3.
+The Customer warrants and represents to the Provider that the Customer Materials, and their use by the Provider in accordance with the terms of the Agreement, will be in accordance with the Acceptable Use Policy and will not: